RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 ![catalog_deploy_success]({% image_path catalog_deploy_success.png %})

-You can also check if the deployment is complete via Eclipse Che **Terminal**:
+You can also check if the deployment is complete via CodeReady Workspace **Terminal**:

 `oc rollout status -w dc/catalog`